 It is important not to go through this experience alone.
 Grief is difficult enough by itself but when there is also trauma it is better to seek support.

-You should consider seeking out some professional help if:
+You should consider seeking out Support services if:

 - you are having panic attacks